 The smaller receptors react to more minor impulses, such as if a fly lands on you.
 They also recognize pain.
 These smaller fibers are known as C fibers.
 There is a little sub-category of fibers that track the sensation of being stroked.

 Most domestic animals enjoy being petted.
 This does, however, differ from one mammal to another as to how much.

-Cats like to be rubbed, as this is part of their natural grooming routine.
+Cats like to be rubbed, which is part of their natural grooming routine.
 When they were kittens, the mother would lick the top of their heads, and the head scratch possibly reminds them of these times.
 They likely see their owner as the mother in these times because they associate this act with their mother.

 They do, like cats, show signs of affection by nuzzling their heads into their owners.
 This is a sign of bonding and attachment.

 Rats lick their young, which helps them to urinate in the first few weeks.
 This also has the added side effect of making the young less anxious.
-Studies show that adolescent rats who were not licked when young are more prone to stress later on in life.
+Studies show that adolescent rats who were not licked when young are more prone to stress later in life.

 Why Do Humans Like Petting Animals?

 Petting is crucial in building and maintaining good relationships and trusts with animals.
 This is especially true in the pets that we choose to keep.
 When you meet an animal, whether a dog or cat, they feel good when being stroked or petted.

 This interaction enhances a good relationship with the animal.
 This is contrary to when you pinch or hit an animal, as it will turn against you, never wanting to be close to you.